arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 The concept of using incidence-based alert triggers to detect the discrete event of an outbreak with characteristics analogous to individual tests has been well documented in the case of meningitis, measles, and malaria @worldhealthorganizationMeaslesOutbreakGuide2022 @lewisTimelyDetectionMeningococcal2001 @worldhealthorganizationConfirmingInvestigatingManaging2009 @trotterResponseThresholdsEpidemic2015 @cooperReactiveVaccinationControl2019 @zalwangoEvaluationMalariaOutbreak2024 @kanindaEffectivenessIncidenceThresholds2000.
 However, an overlooked, yet critical, aspect of an outbreak detection system is the interplay between the individual test and outbreak alert characteristics.
 With their success within malaria surveillance systems, and particularly since the COVID-19 pandemic, rapid diagnostic tests (RDTs) have garnered wider acceptance, and their potential for use in other disease systems has been gaining interest @warrenerEvaluationRapidDiagnostic2023.
-Despite concerns of their lower diagnostic accuracy slowing their adoption until recently @millerAddressingBarriersDevelopment2015, the reduced cold-chain requirements @brownRapidDiagnosticTests2020, reduced training and laboratory requirements and costs @essentialprogrammeonimmunizationepiimmunizationClinicalSpecimensLaboratory2018 @worldhealthorganizationMeaslesOutbreakGuide2022 @brownRapidDiagnosticTests2020, and faster speed of result provided by RDTs has been show to outweigh the cost of false positive/negative results in some settings @warrenerEvaluationRapidDiagnostic2023 @mcmorrowMalariaRapidDiagnostic2011 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024.
+Despite concerns about their lower diagnostic accuracy slowing their adoption until recently @millerAddressingBarriersDevelopment2015, the reduced cold-chain requirements @brownRapidDiagnosticTests2020, reduced training and laboratory requirements and costs @essentialprogrammeonimmunizationepiimmunizationClinicalSpecimensLaboratory2018 @worldhealthorganizationMeaslesOutbreakGuide2022 @brownRapidDiagnosticTests2020, and faster speed of result provided by RDTs has been show to outweigh the cost of false positive/negative results in some settings @warrenerEvaluationRapidDiagnostic2023 @mcmorrowMalariaRapidDiagnostic2011 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024.

 In this chapter we examine how the use of imperfect diagnostic tests affects the performance of outbreak detection in the context of measles where RDTs are being developed with promising results @20240613_tpp_measles_rubell_FV_EN @brownRapidDiagnosticTests2020 @warrenerEvaluationRapidDiagnostic2023 @shonhaiInvestigationMeaslesOutbreak2015 (though not exclusively @seninMeaslesIgMRapid2024).
 We evaluate the scenarios under which equivalence in outbreak detection can be achieved, where altering testing rates can offset the reduction in diagnostic discrimination of imperfect tests relative to perfect tests, and meaningful improvements can be attained with respect to specific metrics e.g., speed of response.